Vermont

 Woodstock and the Southeast

 Woodstock is a small town in Windsor County that photographs beautifully and charges for it.
-Pleasant for a stop; probably not worth a dedicated trip.
+Pleasant for a stop; probably not worth a dedicated trip unless you enjoy the particular pleasure of towns that have decided their own charm is a premium product.

 Waterbury